Bite (film): Plot

-A week later, the entire house is quarantined.
-The police raid the house and find the bodies of Mrs. Kennedy, Jill and Kirsten in Casey's apartment.
-In Jared's apartment, they find the seriously-injured and already-mutated Jared in a kind of cocoon.
-When they try to help him, many eggs and insects swell from his body and attack the police.
+A week later, the entire building has been quarantined.
+The police raid the house and find the bodies of Mrs. Kennedy, Jill, and Kirsten in Casey's apartment.
+They also find Jared in his own apartment, seriously-injured and already-mutated into some kind of human cocoon.
+When they try to help him, a massive swarm of insects hatch from the eggs in his body and attack the police.
 At the end of the film, two joggers are talking about an upcoming trip to Costa Rica.
-One of them is bitten by an insect, but she dismisses it as "just a bite".
+One of them is bitten by one of the newly-hatched insects, but she dismisses it as "just a bite".